Who can apply for these programs?

-The most efficient method of registering for courses is to attend one of the registration sessions on the TC3 campus.
+The most efficient method of registering for courses is to attend one of the registration sessions on the the community college campus.
 You will receive advanced notice of these sessions and your Faculty Advisor will be available to assist you.
-If you are unable to attend a session, you may contact one of the TC3 Faculty Advisors or the Enrollment Services Office at SUNY Delhi.
+If you are unable to attend a session, you may contact one of the the community college Faculty Advisors or the Enrollment Services Office at SUNY Delhi.
 Upon successful completion of the scheduling process, you will receive a copy of your semester schedule which will indicate instructor, classroom location, hours and days.
 All catalog and class schedule information is available on line at https://ssb.delhi.edu/pls/prod/bwckschd.p_disp_dyn_sched.

 Where do I get an ID card?

-Your SUNY Delhi ID card can be obtained from your faculty advisor after the second week of classes which will enable you to gain access to events and services at the Delhi campus and the TC3 Library and Computer Rooms.
+Your SUNY Delhi ID card can be obtained from your faculty advisor after the second week of classes which will enable you to gain access to events and services at the Delhi campus and the the community college Library and Computer Rooms.

 What if I have to withdraw from a course?

 If you need to withdraw from a course, you should meet with your advisor who will review the procedures and give you proper direction depending on your individual circumstances.
-If for any reason you should need to drop all of the courses you are taking for that semester, you may do so but you will have to reapply to begin coursework in subsequent semesters.
+If for any reason you should need to drop all of the courses you are taking for that semester, you will need to reapply to begin coursework in subsequent semesters.

 What if classes are cancelled?

 Cancellation of classes will be discussed in your first class meeting when the instructor reviews the course requirements.
-Emergency closing procedures are outlined in the TC3 Student Handbook.
-The decision by TC3 to cancel daytime classes is made by 6:00 am and evening classes by 2:00 pm.
+Emergency closing procedures are outlined in the the community college Student Handbook.
+The decision by the community college to cancel daytime classes is made by 6:00 am and evening classes by 2:00 pm.